sapristi/mmuxer/README.md

 ## Basic Usage

+### Install

+    pip install mmuxer

 ### Running

-In order to benefit from Mail Juicer, you will probably need a server, so that it can continuously monitor your IMAP box, and take actions accordingly.
+In order to benefit from Mail Muxer, you will probably need a server, so that it can continuously monitor your IMAP box, and take actions accordingly.

-    mail_juicer --config-filer config.yaml monitor
+    mmuxer --config-filer config.yaml monitor

 You can also run it as a one-time command, so that it takes action on all the messages of your inbox:

-    mail_juicer --config-filer config.yaml tidy
+    mmuxer --config-filer config.yaml tidy

 ### Configuration

-Mail Juicer takes a configuration file as input, that will contain the settings to connect to your IMAP server, and the rules you want to apply.
+Mail Muxer takes a configuration file as input, that will contain the settings to connect to your IMAP server, and the rules you want to apply.

 Example:
 ```yaml